Cidaas/cidaas-sdk-ios-v2/README.md

 ```

 #### TouchId Verification

-To use TouchId Verification as a passwordless login, you need to configure it first.
+You may want to allow users to use their touchId on their mobile devices or computer peripheral to be used for passwordless login.To do this TouchId Verification as a passwordless login, you need to configure it first.

 #### Configure TouchId Verification